Archaeology Field School

 Students will live in Houghton, Michigan and then for four weeks in primitive campsites on Isle Royale.
 Michigan Tech will help guest students to find private accommodations in town for the in-town portion of the field school.
 Students will need to supply the majority of their personal camping gear for the time on the island.

 Michigan Technological University • Houghton, MI 49931-1295 • USA

 Tel: (906) 487-2070 • Email: firstname.lastname@example.org

 Michigan Tech undergraduate students can use the field school to fulfill up to 6 credits for several general education degree requirements: HASS Creative Endeavor, FES Environmental Electives, Performance Activities, SSS Anthropology/Archaeology Electives, and World Cultures.
 Prior to enrolling, please confirm with your academic advisor that the credits will count toward the desired degree requirements.

 - Register for the Field Archaeology course on Banweb.
 The undergraduate course number is SS3210, and the graduate course number is SS5700.

-- Download the Cliff Mine Survey Project Application Form, complete it, and submit it to Timothy Scarlett in the industrial archaeology program.
+- Download the Summer 2015 Field School Application Form, complete it, and email it to Patrick Martin in the industrial archaeology program.
 You can repeat credits for SS3210/SS5700, so you can take this course again for credit if you have already completed a field school.